DaveMiscampbell/DaveMiscampbell.github.io/about.md

 I've even been known to occasionally enjoy reading.

 My favorite (by which I mean favourite, in case you are from the UK) thing to do is to spend time with my wife, Maxine.
-You can read her thoughts on the history of reading at <a href="http://maxinebranagh.co.uk/" target="_blank">maxinebranagh.co.uk</a>.
+You can read her thoughts on the history of reading at <a href="http://maxinebranagh.co.uk/" target="_blank" rel="noopener">maxinebranagh.co.uk</a>.